MB92: Superyacht industry has insufficient data on sustainability

 The company operating Hinckley Yacht Services (Portsmouth, US) has been fined by the Occupational Safety and Health Administration (OSHA) after a massive fire in December that destroyed a superyacht and a second boat on the property.
 The initial fines totalled more than $56,000, but these have since been reduced to around $31,000.

 OSHA says employees were exposed to fire hazards while working in an enclosed work area.
 That enclosed area was under the hull of a boat surrounded by hay bales stacked three-high, and the employees had not been provided with effective information and training on the hazardous chemicals they were using (flammable liquids, which ultimately ignited).
-Continue reading “Serious violations led to boatyard fire that destroyed superyacht says report”
+Continue reading “Serious violations led to boatyard fire that destroyed superyacht”

 Marine surveyors Van Ameyde McAuslands warn seized yachts must be decommissioned to mitigate safety and environmental risks